Register a GCP environment from CDP UI

 Note: Google Cloud environments can only be provisioned in CDP with Runtime version 7.2.8 or newer.

-Data Access and Audit Assumer Service Account Select the IDBroker service account created in Minimum setup for cloud storage.
-Storage Location Base Select the Google Storage location created for data in Minimum setup for cloud storage.
-Data Access Service Account Select the Data Lake Admin service account created in Minimum setup for cloud storage.
-Ranger Audit Service Account Enter the full ID of the Ranger Audit service account created in Minimum setup for cloud storage.
+Data Access and Audit Assumer Service Account (Required) Select the IDBroker service account created in Minimum setup for cloud storage.
+Storage Location Base (Required) Select the Google Storage location created for data in Minimum setup for cloud storage.
+Data Access Service Account (Required) Select the Data Lake Admin service account created in Minimum setup for cloud storage.
+Ranger Audit Service Account (Required) Select the Ranger Audit service account created in Minimum setup for cloud storage.
 IDBroker Mappings We recommend that you leave this out and set it up after registering your environment as part of Onboarding CDP users and groups for cloud storage.
-Scale Scale Select Data Lake scale.
+Scale Scale (Required) Select Data Lake scale.
 By default, “Light Duty” is used.
 For more information on Data Lake scale, refer to Data Lake scale.

 - Click Next.